 Cryptonomicon

-Speaking of time, I could go on a lengthy review but there are better written ones out there, so I won’t waste your’s.
+Speaking of my attention up to the task.
 I would like to note some neat stuff that I either learned from Cryptonomicon or subjects that I became interested in as a direct result of reading it.

 Van Eck phreaking actually exists